untrustedmodders/cpp-lang-module/README.md

 ## Features

 - **C++ Plugin Support**: Write your plugins in C++ and integrate them effortlessly with the Plugify framework.
-- **Dynamic Loading**: The language module supports dynamic loading and unloading of C++ plugins at runtime.
 - **Automatic Exporting**: Easily export and import methods between plugins and the language module.
 - **Initialization and Cleanup**: Handle plugin initialization, startup, and cleanup with dedicated module events.
-- **Interoperability**: Communicate with plugins written in other languages through well-defined interfaces.
+- **Interoperability**: Communicate with plugins written in other languages through auto-generated interfaces.

 ## Getting Started